-Welcome to Dolly PawCircle and the Tao of Dolly Sanctuary where we pay tribute to animals who have passed away and comfort their grieving families.
+Welcome to Dolly PawCircle where we pay tribute to animals who have passed away and comfort their grieving families.

 To request a Dolly PawCircle, just fill out the form on the Contact page or reach me on Twitter, Google+, Facebook, Pinterest or Instagram.
 You will receive my loving attention.
 We will form a prayer circle that will harness universal love and unleash healing energy.

 Hugs and kisses to all my Dolly Besties in Heaven including, our beloved family pets: Audrey, Vanessa, Morgan, Emily, Birdie, Jimmy, Micky, Jackie, Blackie, Sunshine I, II, and III, Luciano, Cleo, Cleopatra, Tookie, Prince, Jade and Zoogie.